midhunkalarikkal/FullDomain/Notes/MongoDB.md

   }
 );
 ```
-`replaceOne()` - eplaces a single document that matches the filter.
+`replaceOne()` - replaces a single document that matches the filter.
 Does not return the replaced document.
 ```js
 db.collectionName.replaceOne(
   { _id: 2 },